rq/rq/docs.md

 jobs onto any queue you want.
 As soon as you enqueue a job to a queue that does not exist yet, it is created on the fly.

-RQ does _not_ use a broker to do the message routing for you.
+RQ does _not_ use an advanced broker to do the message routing for you.
 You may consider this an awesome advantage or a handicap, depending on the problem you're solving.

 Lastly, it does not speak a portable protocol, since it uses [pickle][p] to serialize the jobs, so it's a Python-only system.